Pandemic Trauma Is Collective Trauma

 We return to normal only when we can accept what happened, admit to ourselves and others when we are not doing okay, and enter into supportive community in order to truly heal.

-If you find yourself still feeling the effects of pandemic trauma, isolation, and inner critic blame, learn how I can help here.
+If you find yourself still feeling the effects of pandemic trauma, isolation, and inner critic blame, learn how I can help by contacting me for a free consultation.